Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Numerical Results

 \subsubsection{Conditional Performance of the Compared Methods}

-Previously, we have evaluated LocUNet and the kNN algorithms for 5 BS deployments or for random subsets of 3 BS deployments of them.
-In the following, we report the performances of LocUNet and kNN, conditioned on the number of BSs with beacon signals above the noise floor (detectable at the UE), and above 10dB of the noise floor.
-Notice that 0 (black) pixels of the radio maps are in fact the points below or at the noise floor (cf. \cite{RadioUNetTWC} Section III.B for details).
+Previously, we have evaluated LocUNet and the kNN algorithms for 5 BS deployments or for subsets of 3 BS deployments of them.
+However, not all BSs are necessarily in coverage (We only ensured each UE is at least in the coverage of one BS, cf. Sec. \ref{subseq:Dataset}), as happens often in the real life.

-In Table \ref{table:condRunTime} we demonstrate the conditional performance of LocUNet and kNN in the Robustness Scenario, conditioned on the number of detectable BSs with received signal strengths of beacon signals being above the noise floor, and above 10dBs of the noise floor.
-We observe that LocUNet deals much better with low number of detectable BSs and with low received powers than the kNN.